 What is God?
 He is the Creator of all: "Sabbath celebrates Creation".
-He is the Controller of all: "Channukah celebrates Miracles." ■ the Priests.
-Kingship returned to the Jewish people for more than two hundred years - until the destruction of the Second Temple."
-(Maimonides, Mishne Torah, Hilchot Chanukah 3:1)
+He is the Controller of all: "Channukah celebrates Miracles." ■ over two hundred years and only ended with the destruction of the Second Temple.

-(Rabbi Fox continued from page 1)
+(Rabbi Fox continued from page 7)